mistakia/nano-community/docs/design/attack-vectors.md

 #### Defense

 Blocks publishing is rate-limited by work so this limits accounts to a certain extent.
-The addition of a <a href="https://forum.nano.org/t/bounded-block-backlog/1559" target="_blank">bounded backlog</a> in conjunction with a bandwidth limit could further rate-limit (or reject) a penny-spend attack.
+The addition of a bounded backlog in conjunction with a bandwidth limit could further rate-limit (or reject) a penny-spend attack.

 Nodes that are not full historical nodes can prune accounts below a statistical metric where the account is probably not a valid account.
 Finally, Nano is tuned to use minimal permanent storage space so space required to store one additional account is proportional to the size of one block + indexing ~ 96b + 32b ~ 128b.
 This equates to 1GB being able to store 8 million penny-spend account.